 The first on the list may seem a little innocuous.
 Why would we ever need to improve on a garage door opener?
 It’s such a simple device that serves a basic purpose, why fix what isn’t broken?

 A lot of this is true, they are rather simple devices that are generally dependable.
-Today’s designs are robust enough to stand up to years of use and they really are quite well suited to their primary form and function (you can learn about them if you’d like).
+Today’s designs are robust enough to stand up to years of use and they really are quite well suited to their primary form and function.

 What if they could be more than that though?
 What if the garage door could open and close as you enter and exit the garage without you even pushing a button?
 The required technology is fairly easy to imagine and design.
 How many times have you driven away from your home and wondered if you actually had closed the garage door?
 A smartphone app could update you with it’s current status, and alert you every time it opens and closes for security purposes.
 There’s a lot of room for improvement in even the most simple of devices, you just have to be creative.